Abersohl/Battleship/README.md

 # Battleship
-Battleship for Cpts 121 at Wsu
+Battleship for Cpts 121 at Washington State University Semester term: Fall 2015.

 Made by Kenneth Eversole